poojajoshi11/Seminar-Prepare-for-CIS-2750/LinkedList-Valgrind/README.md

 ListFunctions.c: A file with all the required doubly linked list functions, plus insertSorted()

-makefile: compiles and runs code at the same time.
+makefile: compiles all the .c files.

-To run:
+To compile:
 make

+To run valgrind:
+valgrind --leak-check=full ./program

+To simply run the executable:
+./program